Americans agree that a child's future should not depend on his or her heritage, parents' income or neighborhood.

 - Funding cuts adopted in 2011 should be re-instated in a manner that adjusts state aid based on local school district property wealth.

-Find out why and see more on IDRA’s other policy issues for this session in
+Find out why and see more on IDRA’s other policy issues for the latest Texas legislative session in Texas.

 Court Rules: Texas School Funding Must Serve All Students Equitably